jossets/YoloToolbox/40_privilege_elevation_ux.md

     :! /bin/bash

+## bash
+    To avoid bash drop privileges use -p bash -p

 ## lynx & vi
     open a local file with lynx (e.g.: $ lynx /etc/passwd) type “o” to open the options; change the second option (Editor) to “/bin/vi” and save the changes to go back at the main page.